eruption-project/eruption/DEVICES.md

 ### Support status

 Work-in-progress, completely untested.
-Probably no working, as of `0.1.20`
+Probably not working, as of `0.1.20`

 ### Remarks and known Issues